Insomnia impacts

-Encourage your patients to share how consistent trouble sleeping has affected their days
+Encourage your patients to share how their nights are affecting their days

 According to the DSM-5, an insomnia diagnosis is defined by both nighttime sleep difficulties and daytime impairments1